Alfusainey/Alfusainey/README.md

 ## Hi, I’m Alfu

-Backend engineer with a PhD in computer science, focused on building distributed, event-driven backend systems and developer tooling, with past feature contributions to Eclipse Hono, Debezium, CloudEvents, and Apache Jackrabbit.
+Backend-focused engineer with a PhD in computer science, focused on building distributed, event-driven backend systems and developer tooling, with past feature contributions to Eclipse Hono, Debezium, CloudEvents, and Apache Jackrabbit.

 ### Areas of focus and interest
 - Backend services and APIs